OndwelaRavhanga/STADIOchoice-Churn-Prediction/README.md

 profitable satellite customers are dropping by about 5% every year, while its streaming service, STADIOstream, is growing fast but still losing money.
-This means every streaming subscriber the company already has is very valuable — losing one wastes the money it took to sign them up in the first place.
+This means every streaming subscriber the company already has is very valuable; losing one wastes the money it took to sign them up in the first place.

 This problem affects several groups inside STADIOchoice: the retention